RustyBEAST1/college-routine-and-tools/README.md

 ## 📅 Weekly Schedule

-Created with early mornings, study blocks, Genshin sessions 🎮, and time for reading 📖 and relaxation.
+Created with early mornings, study blocks, Game sessions 🎮, and time for reading 📖 and relaxation.

 | Time            | Activity                         |
 |-----------------|----------------------------------|